Installing mpi4py and h5py

 $ MPICC="cc -shared" pip install --no-cache-dir --no-binary=mpi4py mpi4py

 The MPICC flag ensures that you are using the correct C wrapper for MPI on the system.
-Building from source typically takes longer than a simple conda install, so the download and installation may take a couple minutes.
 If everything goes well, you should see a “Successfully installed mpi4py” message.

 Installing h5py